 Expressways in India

-In 2009, in India, access-regulated expressways comprised around 120 miles or 200 km of the National Highway System of the country.
+In 2009, access-regulated expressways in India comprised around 120 miles or 200 km of the National Highway System of the country.
 By 2011, these added to more than 600 km.
-These roads allow high speeding vehicles and can be categorized into four-lane and six-lane expressways.
+These roads allow high speeding vehicles and can be categorised into four-lane and six-lane expressways.
 It has been anticipated that by 2014 around 3,530 km of expressways will be put into operation from the projects that are currently going on.
-The Indian government has outlined a motivated goal to construct a new 18,637 km expressway transportation system by 2022.
+The Indian government has outlined a motivating goal to construct a new 18,637 km expressway transportation system by 2022.